Home

 A very simple guitar, nothing much to mess with except learning.

-Light weight, quality wood.
+Lightweight, quality wood.
 Great sound.
 Good for blues, and rock.
 Has a nice snarl.
 One single coil pickup, this thing is simplicity itself.

 Best yet, it's a Gibson - very respected guitar company that helped usher in a whole new era of modern music.